The TDI story started way back in 1986 when three young designers came together to form a new design consultancy...

 1986 Warwick Design Consultants established (above left) by Martin Pemberton, Robert Tansley and Mark Isherwood - a multidisciplinary partnership (later incorporated) offering services in industrial design, mechanical and electronic engineering, model making and prototyping.

 1987 Transport Design International (TDI) created as a trading name of Warwick Design to undertake international transport projects

-1988 Transport Design International Ltd Pty formally established in Sydney, Australia as a joint venture between Warwick Design and Design Resource to undertake projects in the Asia Pacific region (above centre)
+1988 Transport Design International Ltd Pty formally established in Australia as a joint venture between Warwick Design and Design Resource in Sydney to undertake projects in the Asia Pacific region (above centre)

 2000 Martin Pemberton sells shareholding in Warwick Design to focus on global projects with Transport Design International Ltd